mostafa-fallaha/kardia/README.md

    Download them [here](https://dev.mysql.com/downloads/).<br>
    _Also in this list, download the MySQL connector.
 If you're on windows, download this one Connector/NET_

-3. **Power BI**: it works on Windows only, and you can download it from the Microsoft Store.
+3. **Power BI**: it works on Windows only, and you can download it from the Microsoft Store or from [here](https://www.microsoft.com/en-us/power-platform/products/power-bi/downloads).

 ### Installation